Advanced: custom drawn 2D controls

 Note that Player.FadeOutIntensity will be 0 when there is no pain, which cooperates nicely with GLFadeRectangleDark definition that will do nothing when 4th parameter is 0.
 That is why we carelessly always call GLFadeRectangleDark — when player is not dead, and is not in pain (Player.FadeOutIntensity = 0) then nothing will actually happen.

-Note: There is also a full-featured UI control that draws an effect with blending (possibly modulated by an image): TCastleFlashEffect.
+Note: There is also a full-featured UI control that draws an effect with blending (possibly modulated by an image), and we advise to use it instead: TCastleFlashEffect.

 4. Coordinates and window (container) sizes